-As a lifelong Democrat, County Executive Abele is proud to support Democrats across the state and country, but he is also proud to reach beyond political labels and across the aisle to achieve the outcomes that serve the people of Milwaukee County.
-As County Executive, he’s used his platform to try and bring civility back to politics by asking decision makers to set their differences aside and focus on getting things done.
+As a lifelong Democrat, County Executive Abele is proud to support Democrats and progressive causes across the state and country, but he is also proud to reach beyond political labels and across the aisle to achieve the outcomes that serve the people of Milwaukee County.

 For more than two decades, County Executive Abele has been a successful business owner.
 He currently runs a growing real estate company, CSA Commercial, and venture fund, CSA Partners that has created net new jobs and attracted new business to Milwaukee.
 Most recently, the County Executive Abele started Ward 4, the city’s largest start-up hub, that aims to "spur economic development" through creation of a space for early-stage companies.